 Our calendar creations are available here:

 Next is mental math.
 Mental math is a quick,2-3 minute mental math activity.
-In kindergarten, mental math sometimes uses fingers because research says our kids NEED to be using their fingers!
+In kindergarten, mental math uses fingers because research says our kids NEED to be using their fingers!
 It gives them a necessary tactile experience as well as making connections in the brain.

 Some of our mental math activities are: